cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-add-type/README.md

 TODO/IDEAS
+ * moe this to ast-inspector and make this separate plugin obsolete
 * generics / static types ?
 * what about a tool that add all missing types to all named declarations in the entire sourcefile ?
 * what about a tool that remove all the explicit types that can be removed with out introducing a compilation error ? (so code is cleaned)